zvsuarez/air-pollution-data-pipeline/README.md

 ### 1. Data Source (OpenWeather + Simplemaps)

 Data sources include the Openweather API and Simplemaps dataset.
-The API call provides the present air pollution data, while the dataset from Simplemaps is transformed to only store the top 60 most populated cities with its geocode information.
+The API call provides historical air pollution data, while the dataset from Simplemaps is transformed to only store the top 60 most populated cities with its geocode information.
 The coordinates from the dataset is plugged into the API call to retrieve the pollution data.

 ### 2. Orchestration (Airflow/Amazon EC2)